 - Meals may be provided

-- Pets other than service animals may not be allowed in the shelter but pet shelters may be available nearby
+- Pets other than service animals are not allowed in the general shelter but pet shelters may be available nearby

 Shelter In Place

 Depending on the situation, there are times where it might simply be best to remain where you are - home, work, school - and avoid potential outside dangers.
-In such cases, use common sense to determine whether or not staying put is the safest option for you and your family.
-The City might also instruct you to shelter yourself within your home or business premises.
-This is called “shelter in place” or "staying put."
-Below are the suggested guideline for staying put:
+Determine whether or not staying put is the safest option for you and your family.
+The City may also instruct you to shelter within your home or business.
+Below are suggested actions for sheltering in place:

 - Local authorities may not immediately be able to provide information on what is happening and what you should do.
 You should watch TV, listen to the radio, or check social media often for official news and instructions as they become available.